 The Amount of International Students at FGCU

-There is a small community of about 288 international students at Florida Gulf Coast University representing 30 countries.
-For all the details, go to the FGCU International Student Page.
+There is a mid sized group of about 302 international students at Florida Gulf Coast University representing at least 30 countries.
+Go to the FGCU International Student Page for more information.

 What is the Age Diversity of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 The traditional student is between the ages of 18-21.
 At Florida Gulf Coast University, 58.7% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank FGCU #3,183 in the nation for student age diversity.